anfieldlad/rag-chatbot-backend/README.md

 # RAG Chatbot Backend

 ## Description
-A FastAPI-based backend for a chatbot that uses OpenAI's GPT model to generate responses and MongoDB for storing knowledge.
+A FastAPI-based backend for a Retrieval-Augmented Generation (RAG) chatbot that combines OpenAI's GPT model for generating responses with MongoDB for efficient knowledge retrieval.
 The project is containerized with Docker for easy deployment.

 ## Features
+- Retrieval-Augmented Generation (RAG) for enhanced chatbot capabilities
 - RESTful API using FastAPI
 - OpenAI GPT-4o for chatbot responses
 - MongoDB Atlas for storing and retrieving knowledge